eliofio/PrOpRe/README.md

 _`density`_ task requires one mandatory file, that is **`Hs-Hk-Nsites-${ProteinName}.txt`**, the core file that contains all the value of resolution (Hs), relevance (Hk), and the number of sites retained associated to Hs and Hk.
 On the other hand, two arguments are optional:

 * _`DensityPoints`_: integer number that specify the fixed number of points in each (variable lenght) interval.
-* _`SlopeRage`_: it specifies how to find the best interval such that new average curve made up of Hs_avg and Hk_avg is close to -1.
+* _`SlopeRange`_: it specifies how to find the best interval such that new average curve made up of Hs_avg and Hk_avg is close to -1.

 All the details of the arguments just described can be found in **Sec.XXX**.